bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 3. Specification
 ----------------

-A library is a PSR-4 compliant "Autoloadable Library" it satisfies the following rules:
+A library is a PSR-4 compliant "Autoloadable Library" if it satisfies the following rules:

 1. The library MUST have at least one base namespace.